-It should be noted that the addition of new workloads for protection with pre-configured Plans occurs automatically at backup time and can use AWS tags to auto-discover resources to protect.
+It should be noted that the addition of new workloads for protection with pre-configured Plans occurs automatically at backup time and can use AWS Resource tags to auto-discover resources to protect.
 Likewise, changes to the protection Plan (data retention, frequency, number of copies) for a workload can be modified by authorized cloud users by updating the AWS Resource tag attached to their resource.
+You can ensure that Commvault-restored AWS workloads are automatically protected or excluded by protecting or customizing AWS Resource tags during or after recovery.